Madison in Carroll County, New Hampshire — The American Northeast (New England)

 Erected 2007 by New Hampshire Division of Historical Resources.
 (Marker Number 207.)

 Location.
 43° 53.951′ N, 71° 8.724′ W. Marker is in Madison, New Hampshire, in Carroll County.
 Marker is at the intersection of East Madison Road and Village Road (New Hampshire Route 113), on the left when traveling south on East Madison Road.
+Marker is in front of the Madison Historical Society, 130 feet south of the intersection.
 Touch for map.
-Marker is in front of the Madison Historical Society, 130 feet south of the intersection.
 Marker is in this post office area: Madison NH 03849, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-First Summer Playhouse (approx. 6.4 miles away); In Memory of Those Who Served Kancamagus Highway / Who was Kancamagus? (approx. 6.6 miles away); Cart Roads and Wagon Paths Connect a Community (approx. 8.8 miles away); How the Covered Bridge was Built (approx. 8.8 miles away); Chinook Kennels (approx. 9.1 miles away); Ball Signal (approx. 10.6 miles away); Schouler Park (approx. 10.6 miles away).
+At least 8 other markers First Summer Playhouse (approx. 6.4 miles away); In Memory of Those Who Served (approx. 6½ miles away); Kancamagus Highway / Who was Kancamagus? (approx. 6.6 miles away); Cart Roads and Wagon Paths Connect a Community (approx. 8.8 miles away); How the Covered Bridge was Built (approx. 8.8 miles away); Chinook Kennels (approx. 9.1 miles away); Ball Signal (approx. 10.6 miles away); Schouler Park (approx. 10.6 miles away).

 Also see . . .